banbox/bandoc/en-US/guide/strat_custom.md

 }
 ```
 As above, you can subscribe to the required data through `WsSubs`.
 The value can be left empty by default, or use `_cur_` to represent the current variety.
 You can also use other varieties or subscribe to multiple varieties simultaneously, such as `BTC/USDT:USDT,_cur_`.
 Multiple varieties should be separated by commas.

+In these three high-frequency callbacks, opening and closing positions are not supported by default.
+If needed, you can follow the example code above and call `ProcessOrders` on your own to submit and process orders.

 ## HTTP Post Interface Callback
 You can initiate a callback to your strategy through an HTTP POST request from an external source.
 This is only supported for live trading and simulated live trading, and it will only take effect when you enable the `api_server`.